Information Science Principles of Machine Learning: A Causal Chain Meta-Framework Based on Formalized Information Mapping: Several Important Definitions and Theorems

-By taking $S_{os}(os, Ts_h)$ as the ontological state and mapping it via recoverable information $Is$ to the carrier state $S_M(M, Ts_m)$, $S_M(M, Ts_m)$ is necessarily also ethically safe with respect to $Ec$.
-This satisfies the condition in Definition \hyperref[def13]{13} for model M to be ethically safe with respect to $Ec$.
+By taking $S_{os}\left( os,{Ts}_{h} \right) $ as the ontological state and mapping it via noise-free information $Is $ to the carrier state $S_{M}(M,{Ts}_{m}) $, $S_{M}(M,{Ts}_{m}) $ is necessarily also ethically safe with respect to $Ec $.
+This satisfies the condition in Definition 14 for model $M$ to be ethically safe with respect to $Ec $.
 The theorem is thus proved.

-Theorem \hyperref[thm4]{4} not only establishes that it is possible to construct an ethical safety assurance mechanism for models, but also provides a constructive algorithm—based on hypergraphs-for obtaining the maximum ethically safe output.
+Theorem 2 not only establishes that it is possible to construct an ethical safety assurance mechanism for models, but also provides a constructive algorithm—based on hypergraphs—for obtaining the SafeMax.
 However, computing the maximum independent set in a hypergraph is generally an NP-hard problem.
-In practical applications, the algorithm can be simplified by leveraging two functions: one for ranking the conflict intensity among formulas in $S_{or}(or, Tr_h)$, and another for ethical safety checking, thus yielding an approximately maximal safe output.
+In practical applications, the algorithm can be simplified by leveraging two functions: one for ranking the conflict intensity among formulas in $S_{or}\left( or,{Tr}_{h} \right) $, and another for ethical safety checking, thus yielding an approximately SafeMax.
 This is a practical issue that warrants further investigation and will not be elaborated upon here.
 Meanwhile, the inheritance of ethical safety in the learning process can be achieved by incorporating dedicated ethical constraint regularization terms into the model algorithm.
 This involves more specific model structures and algorithmic design, which are beyond the scope of this paper.

-In summary, based on the MLT-MF framework, Definition \hyperref[def13]{13} and Theorem \hyperref[thm4]{4}, for the first time, construct a formal theoretical framework for ethical safety.
-This approach, unlike those based on heuristic rules or statistical indicators, fills the gap in mathematical foundations and verifiability in traditional research, and provides concrete methodological guidance for the automated embedding and verification of ethical constraints.